 Just like Netflix, Amazon Prime Video, and HBO Max, Hulu also seems to be blocking Ultrasurf on the back-end, although the base website is accessible.
 This could be due to the WebRTC leaks that reveal the public IP address, as indicated in my security tests.

-On a side note, the Ultrasurf team suggests using WebRTC blocking extensions with Chrome for added security.
-However, I tested two extensions designed to block WebRTC leaks, yet the leaks still occurred in the tests (more on this in the security section).
+On a side note, the Ultrasurf team suggests using WebRTC blocking extensions with Chrome for extra security.
+However, I tested two extensions designed to block WebRTC leaks, yet leaks still occurred (more on this in the security section).
 Based on that, I concluded that such browser extensions would not help unblock the streaming services listed above.

 Furthermore, Ultrasurf only uses a limited number of IP addresses to connect to the web servers.
 Since streaming services are often strict with geo-restrictions and there is not enough variation in the IP addresses, one should not expect Ultrasurf to unblock most streaming services.

 Speeds — Slow and Inconsistent

 Ultrasurf's speeds are slow and inconsistent.
 While testing this anti-censorship tool, I experienced significant fluctuations in the loading times.
 Amidst lengthy wait times, there were short bouts of good speed.
 At times, some pages failed to even load at all.